-In this post, we will tackle the different types of documents you will need when traveling to and living in the Dominican Republic.
+When traveling to any country there are always many things to consider, especially if you plan to move and even buy a home there.
+In this post, we will tackle the different types of documents you will need when traveling to the Dominican Republic.

 TOURIST CARD AND TOURIST VISA